 Event: Greyhound will be having a Brew Day open day EVENT on Saturday 29th September at the Brewery in West Chiltington RH20 2QX (with parking in the field if it gets busy).
 It will be quite informal so come to relax and enjoy a beer in convivial company.
 We will open at 10.30am and close at 6.30pm.
 Meet the brewing team, maybe learn a bit, have some fun and sample our Greyhound and Ballards beers.
 Take draft ales home in 4-pint growlers, 10 and 20 litre boxes or in bottles.

 Horsham, West Sussex

-This will be the 15th Festival and it is being held, as usual, at the Drill Hall, Denne Road, Horsham.
-The dates are Saturday 9th and Sunday 10th September.
+Event: This will be the 15th Festival and it is being held, as usual, at the Drill Hall, Denne Road, Horsham.
+The dates are Saturday 8th and Sunday 9th September.
 There are 3 sessions, 12 noon to 4pm and 6pm to 10pm Saturday, and 12 noon to 4pm on Sunday.
-Tickets are £7 per session and the price includes a Festival glass.
+Tickets are £8 per session and the price includes a Festival glass.
 Hot and cold food will be available at all sessions along with live entertainment.
 Tickets sell out quite fast so it is worth ‘getting in early’!
 Tickets are only available from The Beer Essentials.